 Nettle You may see nettles growing in the drainage areas by leaky pipes, septic systems, among piles of manure or compost, at the edges of 'cultivated' areas or so-called 'disturbed' soils.
 As they decompose, they release nitrogen, serving as fertiliser and helping regenerate the soil.
 They host larvae of butterflies and moths.
-With an affinity to places where protein wastes are being processed, binding toxins and making nutrients available to other plants, they also support the pathways of proteins throughout body.
-They offer iron, minerals, vitamins, and the human grotein than lentils to the body. more tles remind us Netsurroundings, to its trespassed or are ies get offers itself as Τt aries by confronhoundattention with call your ignore: 'we we can't of interruption and The stinging expewe brush against the hollow glass fibres that break and lacerate the and inject the same red ants hold, caus-Nettles are activators. cesses, in blood cirour body-minds that have of the boundaries, the exposure of our skin the immediacy of impact when boundardealt with carelessly. an ally for integrity, stimulating tation as a creative force.
-They their fire, conveying a message are here' teaching the power irritation as information. rience when nettle are skin venom that a temporary rash. whether in decomposition proculation, or awakening parts of become paralyzed or feel inaccessible.
+With an affinity to places where protein wastes are being processed, binding toxins and making nutrients available to other plants, they also support the pathways of proteins throughout the human more tles remind us Netsurroundings, to its ies get trespassed or are offers itself as It boundaries by confroncall your attention with ignore: 'we we can't of interruption and

+The stinging expewe brush against the hollow glass fibres that break and lacerate the and inject the same red ants hold, causnettles are activators, whether cesses, in blood cirour body-minds that have body.
+They offer iron, minerals, vitamins, and 💪 protein than lentils to the body. of the boundaries, the exposure of our skin the immediacy of impact when boundardealt with carelessly. an ally for integrity, stimulating tation as a creative force.
+They their fire, conveying a message are here' teaching the power irritation as information. rience when nettle are skin venom that a temporary rash. in decomposition prowhether , or awakening parts of become paralyzed or feel inaccessible.
 The leaves of the nettle are organised rhythmically in opposite pairs around the stem reminding us how rhythm facilitates movement.
 I think of my grandmother's bare arthritic hands with which she was picking them as a medicine against the stiffness.
 Nettles are both the remedy and the poison, causing inflammation in the skin and helping to ease inflammation inside the body.
 They can sting and soothe, catalyse, mobilise, and repair flow after shock, absorb and release.